nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Q**: My save file is corrupted, how do I resolve this?

-**A**: Sherpass will print an error message containing details of the corruption (e.g missing fields, brackets).
+**A**: Sherpass will print an error message containing details of the corruption (e.g., missing fields, brackets).
 You can either modify the save file accordingly to rectify the problem or allow Sherpass to create a new save file **(Caution: You will lose all previously saved tasks!)**